evmcnb/quartz/content/Full/Hyperthyroidism.md

 >
 >The MHRA issued a warning in 2019 about the risk of acute [[Full/pancreatitis]] in patients taking [[Pearls/Carbimazole|Carbimazole]].
 In exams, look out for a patient on [[Pearls/Carbimazole|Carbimazole]] presenting with symptoms of [[Full/pancreatitis]] (e.g., severe epigastric pain radiating to the back).

-- **Propylthiouracil** is second line and works in the same way.
+- **Propylthiouracil** 200-400mg is second line and works in the same way.
 Small risk of severe liver reaction.

 **Both can cause agranulocytosis** - this makes people vulnerable to infection.
 A **[[Pearls/Sore throat|Sore throat]]** is a key presenting feature.
 Need an urgent FBC and aggressive treatment.

-- **Beta blockers** - propanolol is usual as its non-selectively blocks adrenergic activity.
+- **Beta blockers** - propanolol is usual as its non-selectively blocks adrenergic activity to help with symptoms

 **Surgery is definitive option** - removing the whole thyroid gland and starting life-long [[Pearls/Levothyroxine|Levothyroxine]]
 ## Complications/Red Flags